Choosing between products

 If you want to have all your boiler and thermostat data into your home automation like Home Assistant, Domoticz etc with only one cable and with only minimal configuration, then pick a Gateway.
 If you like to play around with electronics, solder stuff and mess around with Dupont wires, or you want it a bit cheaper but less nice, you can choose one of the interface boards.

-Like mentioned above the interface boards are just a piece of hardware.
-It comes with no microcontroller or software.
+Like mentioned above the interface boards are just a piece of hardware that provides a safe connection between the 15V EMS bus and a 5V or 3.3V microcontroller UART.
+The interface board comes with no microcontroller or software.

 Choosing between Gateway models